staxsum/BreachPeek/README.md

 ## What it does

 BreachPeek searches through aggregated breach data (3.2B+ records) to check if credentials have been compromised in known data breaches.
-It uses rate-limited API calls and displays results through an CLI.
+It uses API calls and displays results through an CLI.

 ## Requirements